Blending Neural Operators and Relaxation Methods in PDE Numerical Solvers: Discussion

 When training a deep neural network, one frequently observes a phenomenon called spectral bias~\cite{rahaman2019spectral}.
 This refers to the fact that neural networks tend to learn the lower part of the spectrum first.
 The vast majority of applications of neural networks suffer from such a spectral bias, which inhibits the networks from learning complex mappings.
-On the contrary, interestingly, HINTS exploits such a bias to tackle low-frequency modes that are otherwise difficult for classical solvers which, essentially, are biased towards high frequencies.
-By replacing the classical solver with the DeepONet solver for a limited proportion of iterations, HINTS balances the convergence rates across the spectrum of eigenmodes, significantly improving the computational efficiency and simplifying tremendously implementation and software.
+On the contrary, HINTS exploits such a bias to tackle low-frequency modes that are otherwise difficult for classical solvers. \oldtext{which, essentially, are biased towards high frequencies.By replacing the classical solver with the DeepONet solver for a limited proportion of iterations, HINTS balances the convergence rates across the spectrum of eigenmodes, significantly improving the computational efficiency and simplifying tremendously implementation and software.} \revv{Indeed, leveraging spectral bias holds considerable potential for designing robust and scalable large-scale solvers.
+For example, in the context of AMG and domain-decomposition methods, constructing coarse space often requires knowledge of (near-)null-space vectors, a task that may not be well understood in practice for certain classes of problems, such as those with strong heterogeneities.
+As recently demonstrated in~\cite{kopanivcakova2024deeponet}, utilizing spectral bias, DeepONet can be used to construct the (near-)null-space vectors at low computational cost, in turn facilitating the construction of computationally efficient, scalable, and robust coarse spaces.}

-In the foregoing Results section, we present the computational efficiency with respect to the number of iterations, which is meaningful as we analyze the characteristic of HINTS as a numerical method.
-Practically, on the other hand, one cares more about the wall-clock time cost of an algorithm.
-In Section S4 in SI, we present additional results comparing the time cost of the Jacobi method, the multigrid method, HINTS-Jacobi, and HINTS-MG for 1D Poisson equation with various numbers of elements $n$.
-The results show that HINTS performs consistently better than the corresponding numerical methods, with the improvement of computational efficiency being up to $\mathcal{O}(10^2)$.